autobrr/autobrr.com/docs/3rd-party-tools/upgraderr.md

 On any filter, you may utilize the external tab as a pre-filter.
 Using this with a return code of 200 permits any unique titles to be added, or if they're a quality upgrade.
 This also acts as a deduplicator should you wish.

-Coupling this with the extensive filtering built-in to autobrr allows you to specify qualities to stop accepting upgrades at, should you wish.
+Coupling this with the extensive filtering built into autobrr, you can define the quality above which you no longer want to accept upgrades, if you wish.
 This allows you to replace applications such as Sonarr / Radarr.

 On the external Webhook action, utilize the following payload, replacing the host(s), user and password with your configuration.
 The expected return code is 200.